dynamomd/DynamO/README.md

-DynamO:- A general event-driven particle simulator. http://www.dynamomd.org
+DynamO:- A general event-driven particle simulator.
+Please see the website below for more information.

+http://www.dynamomd.org

 INSTALLATION
 ------------

 Please see a full tutorial on the DynamO website.
-A quick summary is
+A quick summary is:

      make

 And the executables will be installed into the bin directory.
 If you want to install the executables to /usr/bin, run